 Jack Birkett, the Incredible Orlando:

 I had another year to do in the forces.
-Aside No more, because I’d signed on at 17 for 3 years.
+Aside No more, because I’d signed on at seventeen for three years.
 Anyway, Jack said:

 Jack Birkett, the Incredible Orlando: